christian-vorhemus/autcar/docs/5_Customvision.md

 <img src="../images/customvision_7.png" width="400" />

-Precision tells us, for example if the model predicted that on a certain image there is a stop sign, how likely is it that there really is a stop sign visible?
+Precision tells us, for example if the model predicted that on a certain image there is a stop sign, how likely is it that there really is a stop sign visible (true positives)?

 Recall is a measure how well out model finds the correct sign on an image.
 As an example: Out of all stop signs in the data set, how likely is it that our model finds them?

+If we want to increase precision, our model has to be very careful when picking images as every wrongly predicted class decreases precision.
+On the other hand, if it's too careful, it may miss some images with the right signs - which decreases recall.

 AP means "Average Precision".